 "The FAFSA form does not assess the family home.
 It does not assess retirement accounts.
 It does not assess life insurance policies or annuities," says Carpenter.
 "Also, they do not assess personal assets like automobiles, clothing, furniture -- none of that is assessed."

 Families looking to shift assets from assessable accounts to sheltered ones can do so by maxing out their retirement accounts, paying down the mortgage on their primary home and purchasing personal items the student will need before filing the FAFSA.
 These personal items can include a computer or dorm supplies.
 Families who need those assets to be available for college costs can simply move funds from an account in the student's name to a 529 plan or one held in the parent's name.

-Sandy Baum, a senior fellow at the George Washington University Graduate School of Education, adds that students should also alert their school's financial aid office about expenses that aren't considered on the FAFSA.
+Sandy Baum, a senior fellow at the Urban Institute, adds that students should also alert their school's financial aid office about expenses that aren't considered on the FAFSA.

 "For example, if you fill out (the FAFSA) and your parents made a reasonable income last year and then they lose their jobs, you want to be sure you go to the financial aid office," she says.
 "Tell them this because they can adjust your aid award to account for those unfortunate new circumstances.
 That's terrifically important."